 When you are moving your Airflow solution on the AWS cloud, we recommend evaluating the option to use EKS orchestration.
 It would require you to analyze and determine the sizes and frequency of workloads.
 Careful planning of instance sizes can help you optimize your costs and utilize the instances to their maximum capacity.

 Thinkport is a dynamic and constantly growing cloud consulting company, with the goal of developing innovative technologies and solutions in the field of cloud computing.
-As a certified Microsoft Silver Platform Partner, we work closely with Microsoft, in the Azure cloud environment, and also have certified expertise with Amazon Web Services and the Google Cloud Platform.
+As a certified Microsoft Gold Platform Partner, we work closely with Microsoft, in the Azure cloud environment, and also have certified expertise with Amazon Web Services.

 Our strengths and expertise lie in the areas of Multi-Cloud, Data Lakes, Big Data, AI and Event-Driven Architectures (Hadoop, Kafka, Solace) and Terraform.
 To get further insight about our services, feel free to visit our website and newly updated workshop page.